hensyou/cf-micro-service-architecture/labs/lab1/README.md

 ### Create the Rest Endpoint

-Create a class called Product Controller.
+Create a class called 'ProductController'.

 Add the following: